-Gran Tierra has a number of lawsuits and claims pending including a dispute with the ANH relating to the calculation of HPR royalties.
-Although the outcome of these other lawsuits and disputes cannot be predicted with certainty, Gran Tierra believes the resolution of these matters would not have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.
+Gran Tierra has several lawsuits and claims pending, including a dispute with the ANH relating to the calculation of HPR royalties.
+The outcome of the lawsuits and disputes cannot be predicted with certainty; Gran Tierra believes the resolution of these matters would not have a material adverse effect on the Company's consolidated financial position, results of operations, or cash flows.
 Gran Tierra records costs as they are incurred or become probable and determinable.